akando42/next-map/public/content/posts/04-26/index.md

 ![Zaporizhzhia Power Plants](content/posts/04-26/zaporizhzhia_power_plants.png)

-Russia then consolidates pre-war territorial gains by securing water sources for Crimea, connecting Crimea and Donetsk by striking Mariupol and build buffer zones around these two secession regions.
-Moscow once again achieve territorial gain in 2022 with the same formula but at much higher cost then before.
+Russia then consolidated pre-war territorial gains by securing water sources for Crimea, connecting Crimea and Donetsk by striking Mariupol and build buffer zones around these two secession regions.
+Moscow once again achieved territorial gain in 2022 with the same formula but at much higher cost then before.

 ![Mariupol Entrance](content/posts/04-26/mariupol_entrance.png)